 If I get my child tested elsewhere, can I share those results and be released from in-school mandatory testing?

 No. To have an accurate understanding of each school population, testing for this program must be performed on a single day, in the school building, and by one provider.
 If your child is tested at an outside location and they test positive you must keep your child home and report that test to your principal.
 However, no outside test can be counted in the weekly survey.

 How often will my child be tested?

-Testing will occur at each school once per month.
-Your child will not be tested more than once per month unless they are displaying symptoms of COVID-19 or have close contact with someone who is confirmed positive for COVID-19.
-Some children may be chosen for monthly testing more than once during the school year.
+Testing occurs at each school on a weekly basis .
+Your child will not be tested more than once per week unless they are displaying symptoms of COVID-19 or have close contact with someone who is confirmed positive for COVID-19.
+Some children may be chosen for weekly testing more than once during the school year.